ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Stories/A-Blazor-Database-Primer/Chapter-5.md

----
-title: Chapter 5 - Adding a WASM SPA to the Solution
-oneliner: Adding a WASM SPA to the Solution
-precis: Adding a WASM SPA to the Solution
-date: 2021-08-13
-published: 2021-08-13
----

-# Chapter 5 - Adding a WASM SPA to the Solution

 Developing a Blazor application in Server mode is much easier than in WASM mode.
 However, you probably want to deploy your application as a WASM solution.